By Robert Cabral, dog trainer and member of the Wag! Advisory Board

 Crate or safety harness — your dog deserves it

 When traveling by car, I always recommend putting your dog in a crash-tested safety crate, such as the MiM Vario Cage or the Proline Crates.
 I have one of each and think they’re fantastic.
 At the very least, consider a safety harness for your dog to travel — in the back seat.
 Your dog should be restrained in your car and never be allowed to hang out of the window or ride in the back of a pickup truck.
 This is not only dangerous but foolish!
-NEVER allow your dog in the passenger seat!
+NEVER allow your dog in the front passenger seat!

 When you must leave your dog in the car